Postgraduate course information

 Postgraduate Design, Architecture and Building students may also be excluded from a course if they exceed the maximum time allowed for completion of that course (see rule 10.5).
 Students may appeal against such exclusion under rule 10.8.

-Design, Architecture and Building offers five research degrees:
+UTS Faculty of Design, Architecture and Building offers four research degrees: